JochemLangen/Gen_AI_Exercise/README.md

 Note, the prompt for each exercise should be fully independent and not require the context of the previous prompts.

 Please send your results to [jochem.langen@asml.com](mailto:jochem.langen@asml.com), [jonathan.deweirdt@asml.com](mailto:jonathan.deweirdt@asml.com) & [georg.wilding@asml.com](mailto:georg.wilding@asml.com).
 Please put the results of each exercise in a separate folder and attach all of them together in a zipped folder.

+## Deadline
+The assignment should be should be handed in by 23:59 pm on Wednesday the 7th of August.
+If an additional interview will be needed we would be looking to have those the week after (12th - 18th of August).
+If for some reason you will not be able to complete the assignment before the deadline, please let me know via: [jochem.langen@gmail.com](mailto:jochem.langen@gmail.com) (note this is a different email than used above).